Camping at Lake Crescent: Log Cabin Resort

 I love summers on the Olympic Peninsula.
 I especially love Lake Crescent which is only 45 minutes from home.
-The last two summers she has been our go-to destination for a quick stay vacation--it's practically in my backyard, right?
+The last two summers she has been our go-to destination for a quick stay vacation--it's practically in our backyard.

 Not to mention it was still close enough for Hubby to go to work.
 Poor guy.